 When & Why Babies Should Use Teethers

 Once baby does well with those types of thicker teethers that are easier to hold, moving to stick-like teethers is recommended.
 These help move the gag reflex back, which helps prepare baby for solids.
 They also help baby practice the motor plan of self-feeding, and you can even dip them in baby’s favorite food in the high chair when they take their first bites!
-You can start with HOLLOW tubes for chomping, but make sure to move to thicker, more resistive stick-shaped teethers as baby nears 5-6 MONTHS.
+You can start with HOLLOW tubes for chomping, but make sure to move to thicker, more resistive stick-shaped teethers as baby nears 5 months old.

 Teethers can also help with TOOTHBRUSHING.
 Babies typically get their first tooth between 6-12 months.
 If you’ve been using teethers, baby will be more prepared for the feeling of bristles in their mouth!
 Here is a great training toothbrush that can double as a teether.